 - a.
-Consistent meeting of deadlines with complete versions that are not in need of basic editorial review prior to their submission to the research committee (i.e., if a draft is deemed "rough" or incomplete, it is in no way ready nor acceptable for submission at any stage of the thesis review process). - b.
+Consistent meeting of deadlines with complete versions that are not in need of basic editorial review prior to their submission to the research committee (i.e., if a draft is deemed "rough" or incomplete, including the minimum page limits for any chapter, it is in no way ready nor acceptable for submission at any stage of the thesis review process). - b.
 Incorporation of suggestions, editorial comments, and critiques from research committee. - c.
 Discussion of results and the relationship of the results to the known literature (not simply a restatement of results). - d.
 Ideas for logical next steps in future research based on findings. - e.
 Discussion of the relevance of the results to the field. - f.
 Overall ability for written expression, including basic grammar, clarity of expression, ability to build logical arguments, conformity to standards of science writing, use of appropriate tables and graphics, and consistency in formatting.